barryclark/jekyll-now/_posts/2016-3-26-Rotating.md

 	* We can easily see that this will get out of hand quickly.
 * Now take each of our 64 permutations, which is really the product of two permutations and map it back onto the original rotation space.
 	* We know that two left rotations = two right rotations = a vertical and a horizontal flip.
-	* Thus we are not back with 8xNxdxwxw.
+	* Thus we are now back with 8xNxdxwxw.

 What are we really doing if we map back into the dihedral permutation space?
 So, we would be making the assumption that a feature map produced by two right rotations is somehow in the same space as a feature map produced by a vertical and horizontal flip.
 This makes sense to me.